Observe and document

 Install, mount, run.
 Everything appears at /tracelet-docs.

-What problem does Tracelet solve?
+What is Tracelet

-APIs don't fail because of code — they fail because of visibility gaps.
+- APIs don't fail because of code — they fail because of visibility gaps.

-- Logs live in one place
+- Logs live in one place, docs live in another.

-- None of them stay in sync
+- None of them stay in sync.

-Every tool asks you to describe your API again.
 Tracelet watches your API instead.

-- Structured Request & Response Logs
+- API Documentation and Structured Request & Response Logs.

-All from the same source of truth: your running Express application.
+- All from the same source of truth: your running Express application.

-How Tracelet works
+How it works

-1. Plug it into Express
+Plug it into Express

 useTracelet(app, {